markusmoenig/SwiftNoise/README.md

 A library of tileable, procedural noise and pattern functions.
 Implemented in Swift and utilizes the [Surge Library](https://github.com/Jounce/Surge).

+Normally you would implement noise and similar functionality on the GPU, however in my specific use case, a heavily multi-threaded, permutative and recursive node system, a CPU implementation made more sense.
+Hope this Swift library is useful for others too.

 Based on [Procedural Tileable Shaders](https://github.com/tuxalin/procedural-tileable-shaders).

 ## Installation